 Inspired in part by her involvement in our conferences and activities over the last two years, Angelika has launched Angelika Love’s Conversations, a timely podcast series amidst the COVID-19 pandemic, looking at different approaches to improving social integration.

-‘My experience as a Cumberland Lodge Scholar has challenged me to assess where and how I can continue to help build resilient and creative communities; communities that thrive on diversity and pursue their purpose in a sustainable and socially conscious way.
+‘My experience as a Cumberland Lodge Fellow has challenged me to assess where and how I can continue to help build resilient and creative communities; communities that thrive on diversity and pursue their purpose in a sustainable and socially conscious way.

 ‘One channel I have discovered recently is podcasting.
-Inspired in part by conversations with Cumberland Lodge staff and fellow Scholars, but also reflecting back on my time as a student at the Red Cross Nordic United World College in Norway, I recently recorded and produced a podcast on social integration in action.’
+Inspired in part by conversations with Cumberland Lodge staff and fellow Fellows, but also reflecting back on my time as a student at the Red Cross Nordic United World College in Norway, I recently recorded and produced a podcast on social integration in action.’

 Angelika applied for a Personal Development Grant to help with the costs of creating a simple website, purchasing a domain name, and buying a microphone.
 This has enabled to her to launch and promote her series across all the major podcasting channels.